Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Experiments

-\textbf{Comparison with other initialization methods.} In addition to the baselines in Table \ref{tbl:sc2} which incorporate fairness or meta-learning, in Table~\ref{tb:cfiar_othercomp_centandfl}, we also consider the popular SCAFFOLD~\cite{Karimireddy2019SCAFFOLDSC}, FedDyn~\cite{Acar2021FederatedLB}, and PerFedAvg~\cite{Fallah2020PersonalizedFL} algorithms for pre-training.
-We see that {\system} outperforms these baselines as well, demonstrating that a proper pre-training design based on (\ref{eq:ourobj1}) and (\ref{eq:ourobj2}) can indeed enhance FL through initialization.
-The other FL algorithms are not as well equipped to handle unseen dynamics and performance fairness during pre-training.
-Moreover, besides FL algorithms, we also consider random weights and a centrally pre-trained model, a concept introduced in \citep{nguyen2023where}, for initializing downstream FedAvg.
-While the centralized method improves the accuracy of downstream FL compared to random initialization, it introduces significant variance across clients, resulting in fairness issues due to inability to mimic downstream FL characteristics.
+\textbf{Comparison with other initialization methods.} In addition to the baselines in Table \ref{tbl:sc2} which consider performance balance or meta-learning, Table~\ref{tbl:otherinit} also evaluates popular algorithms like SCAFFOLD~\cite{Karimireddy2019SCAFFOLDSC}, FedDyn~\cite{Acar2021FederatedLB}, and PerFedAvg~\cite{Fallah2020PersonalizedFL} providing pre-training for {\tt scenario} I. We see that {\system} also outperforms these baselines, validating our meta-learning approach based on (\ref{eq:ourobj}).
+These popular FL algorithms struggle with unseen task heterogeneity and performance balance.
+We also explore initializing downstream FedAvg with random weights or a centrally pre-trained model, a concept introduced in \citep{nguyen2023where}.
+While the centralized method boosts downstream FL accuracy over random initialization, it introduces significant performance variance across clients, as it fails to mimic downstream FL characteristics.
 More details along with additional results can be found in Appendix~\ref{ap:otherinitial}.

-\textbf{Implementation using other downstream FL algorithms.} We next explore the ability of our pre-training method to enhance the performance of downstream FL algorithms other than FedAvg.
-For this, we consider FedProx~\cite{Sahu2018FederatedOI} and fairness-aware q-FFL~\cite{Li2020Fair}.
-Table~\ref{tb:cfiar_fedprox_qfl} shows the results.
-Overall, we see that {\system} consistently achieves superiority in accuracy and variance for different downstream FL algorithms compared to other pre-training baselines.
+\textbf{Compatibility with other downstream FL algorithms.} We next explore the ability of our pre-training method to enhance the performance of downstream FL algorithms other than FedAvg.
+For this, we consider FedProx~\cite{Sahu2018FederatedOI} and q-FFL~\cite{Li2020Fair}, more advanced FL algorithms that addresses heterogeneity and performance balance, in each federated downstream task.
+Table~\ref{tbl:otherdown} shows the results.
+Overall, we see that {\system} consistently achieves superiority in accuracy and variance compared to other pre-training baselines, when combined with different downstream FL algorithms.
 Details on the implementation and further discussions are provided in Appendix~\ref{ap:different_down}.